 How do I comment on an application?

-Letters of objection or support should be sent directly to the planning officer at Mendip District Council, you should always quote the planning reference number.
-Comments can be submitted online or in writing.
+Letters of objection or support should be sent directly to the planning officer at Mendip District Council.
+Comments can be submitted online or in writing and you should always quote the planning reference number.
 Visit the Mendip planning pages for more information.

 Where can I see a copy of the plans?

 You can review a summary of each representation made on planning applications and view some of the planning history for properties and related development constraints.

 You can find information about planning applications, including application forms, plans and decisions using the planning search facility on Mendip’s website.

 A hard copy of the plans can also be viewed at the Town Hall, we only keep them for a short period of time, so it’s best to ring and check that we have them.